athanhcong/athanhcong.github.com/_posts/2013-07-06-how-will-users-know-about-your-app.md

 ---
 layout: post
-title: How will users know about your app
+title: How will users know about your app?
 ---
 The question struct me this morning, when I'm coding for a hackathon app.
 Our team are implementing on an idea for a new Chrome extension, then a girl stop by to chat and ask that question.